M-Lenczyk/ApacheArrowFlightODBC/README.md

 The goal of this project is to create an Apache Arrow Flight service in combination with an ODBC data source.
 The project also aims to assess the performance diffrence between using a pure ODBC connection and an ODBC connection with Apache Arrow Flight augumentation.

-We will be using PostgreSQL DBMS with a dedicated ODBC driver, enriched by the turbODBC library to get our results in the Arrow Format.
-The datasets on which we will perform our queries should be provided by a dedicated benchmark, for example: TPC-DS.
+We will be using PostgreSQL DBMS with a dedicated ODBC driver, enriched by the turbODBC module to get our results in the Arrow Format.
+The datasets on which we will perform our queries and assess performance should be provided by a dedicated benchmark, for example: TPC-DS.